 There are more than 100 species of birds with some of the larger species including the Verreaux eagle, augur buzzard, and vultures including the rare lammergeyer vulture.

 From a cultural perspective, the park facilities include a Maasai Cultural Center where visitors can learn about the Maasai tribe customs, traditions, and overall culture.
+This is an excellent educational opportunity to learn more about an amazing group of people with unique customs and practices.

 Hell's Gate Highlights